Kurumii-ii/Animated-Profile-For-Discord-Bot/README.md

 ```
 python3 main.py
 ```
-And Then You Will See This
+And Then You Will See This Prompt
 ```
 Bot Username : Bot Name#1234